tuxedocomputers/tuxedo-fan-control/README.md

 # TuxedoFanControl

-# Induction
+# Introduction
 The TUXEDO Fan Control is a Application and Daemon for controlling the fans of CPU and GPU of your TUXEDO Notebook device.
+Do not run the TUXEDO Fan Control on other hardware - we are not giving any warranty.

 User Manual: [user_manual.md](./docs/user/user_manual.md)
 Dev Manual: [dev_manual.md](./docs/dev/dev_manual.md)